Anushka Chakrabarti | June 3, 2022

 In addition to lecturing widely and publishing numerous articles and essays, Davis is the author of more than 10 books, including classics such as “Women, Race and Class” and her most recent book, “Freedom Is a Constant Struggle: Ferguson, Palestine, and the Foundations of a Movement.”

-Visit the UCLA Department of Comparative Literature’s website to watch a recording of Angela Davis’ lecture, “International Solidarity in the Era of Black Lives Matter and Justice for Palestine,” and the Q&A session that followed.
+Watch a recording of Angela Davis’ lecture, “International Solidarity in the Era of Black Lives Matter and Justice for Palestine,” and Q&A session.